healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 After 5 Minutes: 202°F / 95°C

 The glass carafe of the Chefman doesn’t have the best material for heat retention.
-In addition, even though the kettle has temperature control via presets, it doesn’t have the Keep Warm feature like many others do.
+In addition, even though the kettle has temperature control via presets, it doesn’t have the Keep Warm or reheat feature like many others do.
 As a result, after 5 minutes, the temperature dropped from 212°F / 100°C to 202°F / 95°C. This equates to a 7/10 according to our data.

 Design
 ------